-According to Article 29 of the Grant Agreement, "Each beneficiary must ensure open access (free of charge online access for any user) to all peer-reviewed scientific publications relating to its results.
+According to Article 29 of the Grant Agreement "Each beneficiary must ensure open access (free of charge online access for any user) to all peer-reviewed scientific publications relating to its results.
 In particular, it must:

-- (a) as soon as possible and at the latest on publication, deposit a machine-readable electronic copy of the published version or final peer-reviewed manuscript accepted for publication in a repository for scientific publications; Moreover, the beneficiary must aim to deposit at the same time the research data needed to validate the results presented in the deposited scientific publications. - (b) ensure open access to the deposited publication via the repository at the latest: - (i) on publication, if an electronic version is available for free via the publisher, or - (ii) within six months of publication (twelve months for publications in the social sciences and humanities) in any other case. - (c) ensure open access via the repository to the bibliographic metadata that identify the deposited publication.
-The bibliographic metadata must be in a standard format and must include all of the following: - the terms "European Union (EU)" and "Horizon 2020";
+(a) as soon as possible and at the latest on publication, deposit a machine-readable electronic copy of the published version or final peer-reviewed manuscript accepted for publication in a repository for scientific publications; Moreover, the beneficiary must aim to deposit at the same time the research data needed to validate the results presented in the deposited scientific publications.

+(b) ensure open access to the deposited publication - via the repository - at the latest:

+(i) on publication, if an electronic version is available for free via the publisher, or deposited publication.
+The bibliographic metadata must be in a standard format and must include all of the following: